artm/VisionThread/Readme.md

 widgets (which are manually added to the GUI in the designer).
 It would have been much better, if the widgets were provided by a reusable widget, aware of the VideoCapture API.

+Actually, we went further and hid the VideoCapture (together with its thread and ThreadWaiter) in VideoCaptureControls.

+## Persistence

+The client code may ask the VideoCaptureControls to persist in QSettings instance.